Stop Training for the Worst: Progressive Unmasking Accelerates Masked Diffusion Training: PUMA: Progressive UnMAsking

 \begin{proposition}[Informal] Under a forward process of the form of equation \eqref{eq:non-leak}, the training loss \eqref{eq:mdm_training_loss}'s unique minimizer does not change from the ground-truth unmasking posterior. \end{proposition}

 Importantly, the teacher-forced chain has the form of equation~\eqref{eq:non-leak}: the selection of $\mathcal{S}$ depends only on the currently observed tokens in $\rvx_{t_j}$ (and time), as the unmasking policy $g_\phi(\rvx_{t_j},t_j)$ does so, and never on the hidden entries of $\rvx_0$.
-Hence, it belongs to the class of forward processes~\eqref{eq:non-leak}, so replacing the vanilla forward process with the teacher-forced chain changes only the \emph{training distribution} while preserving the same unmasking-posterior minimizer of the MDM loss (Proposition~\ref{prop:info_leak}).
+Consequently, by Proposition~\ref{prop:info_leak}, replacing the vanilla forward process with the teacher-forced chain changes only the \emph{training distribution} while preserving the same unmasking-posterior minimizer of the MDM loss.